 After two years of research, planning, coaching friends, and successfully engineering my own layoff, I present to you a comprehensive guide on how to profitably quit your job.

 How To Engineer Your Layoff serves to help people understand their rights as employees, offers step-by-step guidance so you won’t leave money on the table, and discusses the importance of building relationships to get what you want.
 I want to provide you that catalyst to motivate you to do whatever you truly desire!

-Now in its 4th edition, How To Engineer Your Layoff has 60,000+ words across 20 chapters and 180+ pages.
+Now in its latest edition, How To Engineer Your Layoff has expanded to 22 chapters and is over 200 pages long.
 The book provides you with the most comprehensive guide to profitably quitting your job.